 Calico cats are certainly captivating, but are they really all that different from other cats?
-More importantly, does their life span differ from the average cat?
-The answer to that question is yes and no, and it all depends on whether a calico is male or female.
+Find out how long calico cats live and whether their lifespan differs from the average cat.
+Hint: It depends on their gender.

 Average Life Span of Females Calicos